-The adoption of all measures of implementation should also follow a procedure that ensures that the best interests of the child are a primary consideration.
-The child rights impact assessment should be used to predict the environmental impact of any proposed policy, legislation, regulation, budget or other administrative decision which concern children and should complement ongoing monitoring and evaluation of the impact of measures on children’s rights.
+The adoption of all measures of implementation should also follow a systematic procedure that ensures that the best interests of the child are a primary consideration.
+The child rights impact assessment should be used to predict the environmental impact of any proposed policy, legislation, regulation, budget or other administrative decision which directly or indirectly concern children and should complement ongoing monitoring and evaluation of the impact of measures on children’s rights with child-friendly mitigation measures.

 Potential conflicts of the best interests of the child with other interests or rights should be resolved on a case-by-case basis, carefully balancing the interests of all parties.
 Decision-makers should analyse and weigh the rights and interests of all those concerned, giving appropriate weight to the primacy of the best interests of the child.
 States should take into account the possibility that environmental actions which seem reasonable on a shorter scale can become unreasonable when considering the full harm they will cause to children throughout their childhoods and their lives.